 2. Basic course work (28 points; typically seven 4-point courses)

 These seven courses are drawn from advanced introduction courses, intermediate-level courses, topics or advanced seminar courses, and research seminar courses.
 In special circumstances, students may earn 4 points (but no more than 4 points) of basic coursework by completing an Independent Study with a faculty member, in which they read up on an area of interest and write a paper with faculty guidance.
 The seven basic courses must include at least one course in value theory (ethics, aesthetics, philosophy of law, or political philosophy); at least one course in metaphysics, epistemology, philosophy of language, or philosophy of mind; and at least one course in the history of philosophy (ancient, medieval, modern, or 19th century).
 At least three of the courses must be outside value theory.
 Students who want to use an Independent Study to satisfy an area distribution requirement must obtain prior approval by both the faculty member supervising the Independent Study and the Director of Graduate Studies.
 Associated Writing courses (to be described below) do not count as basic coursework, and cannot be used to satisfy area distribution requirements.
+A logic course at NYU that is used to satisfy the logic requirement counts towards the seven basic courses

 3. Two Associated Writing courses (8 points)